 - Issues with stability

 - High price

 Nevertheless, this bag is capable of doing a lot.
-It’s slightly pricey, but still not too bad.
+It’s slightly pricey, but it’s the best disc golf backpack.
 Its price is high enough that I wouldn’t recommend it for a casual player.
 In order to justify this purchase, you’d need to be out on the course pretty often.